-We built an Operations Intelligence Dashboard on Databricks that unites the two data sources, displays live operational KPIs, and allows operations users to pose questions in plain English using Genie.
+We built the Operations Intelligence Dashboard on Databricks to change that.
+It unifies both data domains, surfaces live operational KPIs, and enables operations users to ask questions across either sub-domain in plain English using Genie.

 The Problem We Were Solving

-The operations team needed insight into two domains simultaneously.
+The operations team had to be able to see into two domains at once.

 On the taxi operations side:

-- What are the trends in monthly trip volume?
+- What are the monthly trends in terms of volume?

 On the IoT side: